superdesk/web-publisher/docs/contributing/documentation/format.rst

 Testing Documentation
 ~~~~~~~~~~~~~~~~~~~~~

-When submitting a new content to the documentation repository or when changing
+When submitting new content to the documentation repository or when changing
 any existing resource, an automatic process will check if your documentation is
 free of syntax errors and is ready to be reviewed.